How to STOP Paying for Office Space You Dont Need

 Read you lease to understand your rights and responsibilities.
 Are you allowed to sublease?
 If so, what rules do you need to follow in order to do so.
 Do you need to notify the landlord before you market your space?
 Do you have to use the landlord’s agent to represent you or could you represent yourself or hire an outside broker?
 These are just some of the considerations you’ll need to look for in your lease.

 In order to ensure that you’re not leaving money on the table nor pricing too high and increasing the time to lease you’ll need to price your space competitively with the market.
 Start by understanding what your building is asking.
 Next establish what competitive subleases are asking.
 Then compare your spaces to those discounting or adding a premium for things such as condition, lease term, views, and ability/ inability to customize the space.
-The best way to establish pricing would be to look at recent lease comparables to see what other similar spaces have recently leased at.
+One way to establish pricing would be to look at recent lease comparables to see at what terms other similar spaces have recently leased.

 Need help pricing your space?
 Contact us for a no obligation analysis

-The most important aspect when marketing space are visuals.
-Start by taking pictures, recording video walk throughs of your space, and locating or assembling a floorplan.
+There is A LOT of sublease space competing for the attention of subtenants so you’ll want your space to stand out.
+The most important aspect of marketing space is visuals.
+Take pictures, record video walkthroughs of your space, and locate or assemble a floor plan.
 Alternatively you could book a virtual tour of your space with us.
-Then put together a compelling description of the space that highlights the positive aspects of the space.
+Then put together a compelling description of the space that highlights its positive aspects.
 Next, determine where you’ll be marketing the space.
 There are many online listing services including Costar, OfficeSpacesNY, LoopNet, and 42Floors.
 Social media is a great tool to get the word out to colleagues, friends, and family who might be looking or know someone who is looking for space.
 Start with LinkedIn, Facebook, and Instagram.

 If you’ve negotiated lease terms before then you’re familiar with the “Big Ticket” lease terms including Rent, Free Rent, and Tenant Improvements.
 However, you need to ensure that you’re negotiating the other aspects of the lease as well such as annual increases, tax and operating expense pass throughs, moving expenses, and furniture costs.
 Perhaps the most important but often overlooked points is analyzing the creditworthiness of the subtenant and establishing a security deposit amount.
 This amount should take into account the subtenant’s financials and be sufficient to cover the sublandlord in the event the subtenant defaults and you have to find another tenant.

-Once the terms are agreed upon, you’ll need to draft and negotiate the actual sublease.
-It’s best to hire an attorney that specializes in commercial real estate in the state and city that the space is in- they will know the nuances of what is acceptable and unacceptable to include in a sublease.
+Once the terms are agreed upon, you’ll draft and negotiate the actual sublease.
+It’s best to hire an attorney that specializes in commercial real estate in the city that the space is in- they will know the nuances of what is acceptable and unacceptable to include in a sublease.
 Otherwise you could try to cobble together a sublease document from the internet.

+Subleasing your office space can be a great way to save money, but it’s important to do it right.
+By following these tips, you can increase your chances of finding a subtenant and getting your space off your hands.
 If all of this seems intimidating or you’d rather spend your time focusing on your business then it might be a good idea to hire a real estate broker to help you.
 Often they will be able to market the space more efficiently and find a tenant quicker and negotiate more favorable terms than you’d achieve.
-Yes, it will cost you money but between the time they save and the premium you’ll see in rents, it should easily offset the commissions.
+If the broker is doing their job effectively then the time they save and premium in rent received should easily offset the commissions.